tc39/notes/es7/2016-09/sept-29.md

 MM: cases where you want g/s to show up as own property: make it own.
 The overhead of per-instance g/s to have it be own, seems like fair cost

-FST: I might disagree, depending how common the pattern is.
+EFT: I might disagree, depending how common the pattern is.
 There is real memory overhead.

 AWB: proposing to possibly eliminate own restriction, but only for inherited enumerable getters